sdesabbata/r-for-geographic-data-science/docs/320-regression.md

+This chapter focuses on regression analysis, starting from simple regression and then multiple regression analysis.
+Both sections discuss how to run a regression analysis and (importantly) how to check that the analysis meets the test assumptions and how to report the results in an analysis document.

 ## Simple regression

 The simple regression analysis is a supervised machine learning approach to creating a model able to predict the value of one outcome variable $Y$ based on one predictor variable $X_1$, by estimating the intercept $b_0$ and coefficient (slope) $b_1$, and accounting for a reasonable amount of error $\epsilon$.